hari431996/joint_view_action_detection/README.md

 1). smarthome_CS_51.json - This is original Toyota smarthome untrimmed dataset.
 The json file contains annotations of 536 videos and there are 51 class label actions.

+2). unbalanced_data_synchronised_footage.json - This datset consists of annotations of 298 videos but the videos are in pairs and each pair have synchronised footage.
+Also the dataset contains, 51 label actions.

+3). unsynchronised_balance_data_annotation.json - This dataset consists of annotations of 536 videos but the action labels are only 34 instead of 51 like in the previous datasets.